The range will be closing at 6:00PM on Friday, Dec 20th.

 In case of a failure to eject, do the Tap Rack Bang drill, like when dealing with a dud round.

-• Slap the bottom of the magazine to ensure it’s seated.
+• Tap the bottom of the magazine.

 Proper Gun Cleaning & Lubing to Minimize Firearm Malfunctions